piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/forticlient/index.md

 * Fortigate is the router of Fortinet
 * Forticlient and FortiSSL are VPN of Fortinet
 ## Solution
 The CLI for FortiSSL is not included anymore with the download of FortiClient.
-You need to download the tools related to the current version of FortiClient [here](https://support.fortinet.com/login/UserLogin.aspx)
+You need to [download the tools](https://support.fortinet.com/login/UserLogin.aspx) related to the current version of FortiClient.
 {% snippet icon.badgeInfo %}
 You need to have a support plan with Fortinet to download the tools.
 If you do not have a support plan, try to contact Fortinet directly and ask them to send you the file.
 {% endsnippet %}